 In this annual information form ("Annual Information Form"), references to Slate Office REIT (the "REIT") include its subsidiaries and all prior names as required by the context.
 All dollar amounts are expressed in Canadian dollars unless otherwise indicated.
 All capitalized terms used in this Annual Information Form but not otherwise defined herein have the meanings set forth in the "Glossary".
-Information contained in this Annual Information Form is given as of December 31, 2019 unless otherwise specifically stated.
+Information contained in this Annual Information Form is given as at December 31, 2020 unless otherwise specifically stated.